2016 Shakey's V-League Collegiate Conference

-The Shakey's V-League 13th Season Collegiate Conference is the 26th conference of the Shakey's V-League and the second conference for its 13th season.
+The 2016 Shakey's V-League Collegiate Conference was the 27th conference of the Shakey's V-League and the second conference of the 2016 season.
 The conference was started on July 30, 2016 at the Ynares Sports Arena with the first two games of the conference.
 Majority of the games will be held at the Philsports Arena, Pasig.

 There are ten (10) competing teams (5 from UAAP, 4 from NCAA and 1 from ISAA) who will split into two brackets for this conference, which served as a pre-season tournament for collegiate leagues.

 ABS-CBN Sports+Action is covering the games live on television.